jfrog/jfrog-registry-operator/README.md

 # decide on the namespace and kubernetes service account name you will want to create
+export SERVICE_ACCOUNT_NAME="<service account name>"

+# Support for external service accounts has also been added.
+Users can now utilize an external service account; for this, follow the multi-user installation details relevant to external service accounts.
+# Setting SERVICE_ACCOUNT_NAME and ANNOTATIONS is optional for multi-user installations, available from release version 2.1.x.
-export SERVICE_ACCOUNT_NAME="<service account name>" export ANNOTATIONS="<Role annotation for service account>" # Example: eks.amazonaws.com/role-arn: arn:aws:iam::000000000000:role/jfrog-operator-role
+export ANNOTATIONS="<Role annotation for service account>" # Example: eks.amazonaws.com/role-arn: arn:aws:iam::000000000000:role/jfrog-operator-role
 export NAMESPACE="jfrog-operator"